Noise-cancelling headphones: In aviation

-By the 1950s, Dr. Lawrence Jerome Fogel created systems and submitted patents about active noise cancellation specifically in the field of aviation.
+By the 1950s, Lawrence J. Fogel created systems and submitted patents regarding active noise cancellation in the field of aviation.
 This system was designed to reduce noise for the pilots in the cockpit area and help make their communication easier and protect hearing.
 Fogel is considered to be the inventor of active noise cancellation, and he designed one of the first noise-cancelling headphones systems.
 Later on, Willard Meeker designed an active noise control model that was applied to circumaural earmuffs for advanced hearing protection.
 Noise-cancelling aviation headsets are now commonly available.

-In 1989, Bose Corporation introduced its "Series I Aviation Headset" which became the first commercially available ANR headset.
-It included a noise-cancelling function and was powered either by NiCad batteries (with a claimed battery life of 8 hours) or by power from the aircraft.
-Series I aviation headsets are distinguished by the clear windows on the earcups or by noting that the on/off switch and volume control are located on the separate control module.
+In 1984, German audio equipment manufacturer Sennheiser was asked by Lufthansa Airlines, a German airline company, to develop a pilot headset which could reduce the hearing loss, stress, and interference associated with the constant noise of aviation cockpits.
+In response, Sennheiser developed its patented NoiseGard technology, a flagship ANC software of its time.
+In 1987, the Sennheiser LHM-45 headset launched, and was the first ANC headset to obtain U.S. Federal Aviation Association's (FAA) Technical Standard Orders (TSO) certification to authorize mass-manufacturing for American aviation markets.

+By 1989, Bose introduced its Aviation Headset Series I, which is claimed as the first commercially available ANC headset, although dates of commercial availability are disputed between 1986 and 1989.
+On the first flight to navigate the entire globe without refueling, pilots Jeana Yeager and Dick Rutan wore prototype ANC headsets for pilots developed by Bose in 1986.